warner/petmail/docs/mailbox.rst

 The sender then uses the addressbook entry to determine:

 * the recipient's current (rotating) public key, "current-recip"
-* the recipient's stable public key "stable-recip"
+* the recipient's client-identifier string
 * the sender's stable signing key (for just this recipient) "stable-sender"
 * the mailbox's stable public key, "mailbox"

-and creates three ephemeral keypairs pubkey1/pubkey2/pubkey3 (with corresponding privkey1/privkey2/privkey3).
+and creates two ephemeral keypairs pubkey1/pubkey2 (with corresponding privkey1/privkey2).

 The sender then builds the layered message as follows:

-* msgD = sign(by=stable-sender, msg=pubkey3) + encoded-payload
+* msgD = sign(by=stable-sender, pubkey2) + encoded-payload
-* msgC = encrypt(to=current-recip, from=privkey3)
+* msgC = encrypt(to=current-recip, from=privkey2, msgD)
-* msgB = encrypt(to=stable-recip, from-privkey2)
+* msgB = client-id + msgC
-* msgA = encrypt(to=mailbox, from=privkey1)
+* msgA = encrypt(to=mailbox, from=privkey1, msgB)

+Some notes on terminology:

-Note that sign(by=X,msg=Y) produces the the concatenation of the 32-byte verifying key pubX, the msg Y, and the 64-byte Ed25519 signature components R and S. Likewise, encrypt(to=X, from=Y, msg=Z) produces the concatenation of the 32-byte pubX, the 32-byte pubY, a 24-byte random nonce, the encrypted body, and the 32-byte MAC.
-This is the output of crypto_box() appended to the two pubkeys and the nonce.
+* sign(by=X,msg=Y) returns the concatenation of the 32-byte verifying key pubX, the msg Y, and the 64-byte Ed25519 signature (R and S concatenated together)
+* encrypt(to=X, from=Y, Z) produces the concatenation of the 32-byte pubX,
+  the 32-byte pubY, a 24-byte random nonce, the encrypted message Z, and the 32-byte Poly1305 MAC.
+This is built by concatenating the two pubkeys, the nonce, and the output of crypto_box().

-...

-The transport message is:

-  * 32-byte Curve25519 pubkey of the mailbox.
-Multiple nodes will share a
-    mailbox: all their messages will use the same mailbox pubkey.
-The idea is to conceal the ultimate recipient of the message from an eavesdropper (but not from the mailbox itself).
-  * 32-byte ephemeral Curve25519 pubkey (outer key).
-For each message delivered to this transport, an ephemeral keypair is created.
-The message is encrypted with the NaCl "box" function, using this ephemeral private key and the mailbox's public key.
-The ephemeral public key is then attached to the message so the mailbox can decrypt it.
-  * 24-byte nonce, randomly generated
-  * Encrypted outer message body, with 32-byte MAC.
-Output of crypto_box().

 Wire Protocol
 -------------

-To deliver transport messages via the raw TCP transport, a TCP connection is established to the mailbox's address and port.
+To deliver transport messages ("msgA" above) via the raw TCP transport, a TCP connection is established to the mailbox's address and port.
 This connection can be used for multiple messages, concatenated together (i.e. the connection can be nailed up and messages delivered later).
-Each message is encapsulated as
+Each message is encapsulated as follows:
-follows:

 * A two-byte version indicator, "v1" (0x76 0x31)
-* A netstring containing the transport message (decimal length, ":", message, ".").
+* A netstring with the transport message (decimal length, ":", msgA, "."). msgA contains:

-The mailbox decrypts the message body to obtain the following inner message:

-* A three-byte version indicator, "ci1" (0x63 0x69 0x31)
-* 32-byte Client Identifier
-* the inner message:

-  * A two-byte version indicator, "m1" (0x6d 0x31)
-  * 32-byte Curve25519 "to" pubkey of the recipient
+  * 32-byte mailbox pubkey
-  * 32-byte Curve25519 "from" ephemeral pubkey (inner key) of the sender.
+  * 32-byte sender ephemeral pubkey (pubkey1)
   * 24-byte nonce
-  * encrypted inner message body
+  * encrypted msgB

-The mailbox uses the Client Identifier to locate the client's queue, then stores the inner message in that queue.
+  * 32-byte MAC

+The mailbox checks the mailbox pubkey to make sure it matches that of the mailbox, and discards the message otherwise.
+(This pubkey could be used to allow multiple mailboxes to share the same transport channel or TCP port).
+It then uses the mailbox privkey and pubkey1 to decrypt the message and obtain msgB.

+It then splits msgB into the 32-byte client-id and the inner msgC, and enqueues msgC to the matching recipient.
+If the client-id is unrecognized, it returns an error.

+When the message has been safely queued, connection-oriented transports (TCP, Tor) indicate success by writing "ok:" (0x6f 0x6b 0x3a) followed by the 32-byte SHA256 hash of the encapsulated transport message (everything from "v1" to the netstring's trailing ".") to the connection.
+If an error occurs, it writes "error: MSG." instead, where "MSG" is any string that does not contain a period.
+Non-connection oriented transports can log successes and errors but do not (and cannot) inform the sender.

 Client Flow
 -----------

 The recipient contacts the mailbox and retrieves any queued messages intended for its client identifier, using a protocol that depends on the mailbox type.
+It gets the full contents of "msgC" as described above.
 The client then instructs the mailbox to delete the queued messages.
 If the client maintains multiple client identifiers with the same mailbox service, it must retrieve each set of messages separately.
 Each retrieved message is associated with exactly one client identifier.

 The recipient must maintain a table that maps from (mailbox+CI) to a keypair (or set of keypairs).
-The inner message "to" pubkey (which comes from the sender's mailbox descriptor) must be in this list: if not, the message should be ignored (to prevent a confirmation attack, where a sender uses the pubkey from one descriptor with the mailbox data from a different one, to confirm that they two recipients are in fact the same person).
-The corresponding privkey, and the message "from" key, are used to decrypt the body.
+The "to" pubkey of the outer msgC (which comes from the sender's mailbox descriptor) must be in this list: if not, the message should be ignored (to prevent a confirmation attack, where a sender uses the pubkey from one descriptor with the mailbox data from a different one, to confirm that they two recipients are in fact the same person).
+The corresponding private key, and the message "from" key (pubkey2), are used to decrypt the msgC body to obtain msgD.

+The recipient then splits the signed message out of msgD and verifies the signature.
+If the signature is invalid, or the signed message's "by" key does not match the pubkey2 used as a "from" key for msgC, the message is discarded and an error is logged.

-The decrypted body is then delivered to the Dispatcher for routing.
-Some messages are intended for the user, others are consumed internally for maintenance purposes.
+The encoded payload is then checked for the leading "p1" version string, and logged+discarded (with a "unrecognized payload version" message) if it is not present.
+Then the rest of the encoded payload is UTF8-decoded and JSON-unserialized, and the resulting payload object is delivered to the Dispatcher for routing.
+Some messages are intended for the user, others are consumed internally for maintenance purposes; this is determined by fields inside the payload object.